Fr\'echet Means in Infinite Dimensions: The Main Theorem

 Returning to the main proof, we observe that $\mu$ is a Borel measure on a second-countable topological space and that $\{A_K\}_K$ is an (arbitrary) intersection of closed sets of full $\mu$-measure.
 Consequently, the set $A:= \bigcap_{K}A_K$ satisfies $\mu(A) = 1$.
 Since $\mu(A) = 1$ implies that $A$ is non-empty, we can select an arbitrary $y\in A$ and we can then select a subsequence $\{k_j\}_{j\in\N}$ such that

 Finally, use $y\in A$ and (W2) to get:

 In other words, we have shown $d(x_{n_k},y)\to d(x,y)$ as $k\to\infty$.
 Therefore, (W3) implies $x_{n_k}\to x$ in $d$.
 This completes the proof. \end{proof}

 \begin{remark} Observe that (W3) was only used in the very last step of the proof of Theorem~\ref{thm:main}.
 Consequently the following conclusion holds if $(X,d)$ is a separable metric space admitting a convergence $w$ satisfying (W1) and (W2): If $\mu_n\to \mu$ in $\weak^{p-1}$ and $x_n\in \obj_p(\mu_n;\varepsilon_n)$ for all $n\in\N$, then $\{x_n\}_{n\in\N}$ is relatively $w$-compact and any subsequential limit thereof must lie in $M_p(\mu)$.
+In particular, Fr\'echet mean sets are non-empty, provided that there exists a convergence satisfying (W1) and (W2).
 We believe that weaker result may still be useful in some applications. \end{remark}

 Now we have some consequences of this main result.
 The statement of Theorem~\ref{thm:main} is given in the form of $\Gamma$-convergence, but it is often useful to use some of its more concrete consequences, as in the following.